 In an effort to help you craft the perfect shop name, I have a few questions for you to consider.

-- What are some adjectives that describe me and my teaching style?
+- What adjectives describe me and my teaching style?

 - Do these words also describe the types of products I want to create?